 Democracy entails the participation of the people in the running of government affairs.
-The continent was benighted of this ideology, until the coming in of the imperialist.
-The continent was predominantly under monarchies going by the modern trends.
-The government system that existed was that of chiefs and kings presiding over a particular area.
+The continent of Africa was benighted by this ideology until the coming in of the imperialist.
+The continent was predominantly under monarchies but going by the modern trends, many adopted the democratic principle.
+The government system that existed was that of chiefs and kings presiding over a certain area.

 The picture of these monarchies remaining the custodians of authority began to change when a new wave of ideologies started flooding into the continent.
 Subtle the imperialist was, the used the chiefs to impose their ideologies on the people through a system they called ‘indirect rule.’
-When they were in complete control, they abolished the indirect rule, which meant that the chiefs and kings were under their jurisdiction.
-The oppression that the Africans suffered on the hands of the imperialist was enough for Africans to push their agenda of self–governance in the 1950s and beyond.
+When they were in complete control, they abolished the indirect rule, which meant that the chiefs and kings were under their jurisdiction of the imperialists.
+The oppression that the Africans suffered in the hands of the imperialist was enough for Africans to push their agenda of self –governance in the 1950s and beyond.

 Understanding of democracy today is that there is a need to have many political parties that are participating in the governance of the country through providing checks and balances to the government of the day.
-However, correct this constitutional right maybe; there is always an underline principle that should precipitate the formation of a political party.
+However, correct this constitutional right may be; there is always an underline principle that should precipitate the formation of a political party.
 On what ideological ground are the political parties being formed?
+Knowing the ideological ground on which political parties are formed helps the party to be meaningful to the people and society.

 Perhaps, Africa needs to understand democracy from its point of view and not from an imperialist point of view.
-This is going to help the continent and end the squabbles currently masquerading as democratic processes, yet they are shadow of what politics should be like.
+This is going to help the continent and end the squabbles currently masquerading as democratic processes yet they are a shadow of what politics should be like.
+Or simply put democracy is not an African thing????